StanfordAHA/aha-wiki-page/_pages/02_design_flow.md

 layout: post
 ---

-In order to update the design, we need to update **both the CGRA-based hardware accelerator and the compiler**.
+Our CGRA design flow generates **both the CGRA-based hardware accelerator and the application compiler**.
 The main feature of AHA project is the **co-design** of accelerators and compilers, where the compiler updates automatically as the accelerator evolves.

 Accelerator
 -------------
-CGRAs consist of three types of modules: **PEs**, **memories**, and **interconnect**.
-Accordingly, three high-level **domain-specific hardware specification languages (DSLs)** is used to represent formal specification for each component.
-Each DSL would be used to generate both the RTL code for accelerators and the collateral rewrite rules for compilers.
+CGRAs generally consist of: **PEs**, **memories**, and an **interconnect**.
+Accordingly, three high-level **domain-specific hardware specification languages (DSLs)** are used to specify each component.
+Each DSL is used to generate both the RTL code for the CGRA and the collateral for generating the new compilers.
+The three DSLs we use are:
 - PEak for PEs
 - Lake for memories
 - Canal for interconnects

-All of these DSL programs are based on a low-level DSL called **magma** which is embedded in Python.
+All of these DSL's are embedded in Python, and are based on a low-level hardware description DSL called **magma** which is also embedded in Python.

-> ##### Note
->
-> In other words, we **use Python instead of verilog** to design our circuit.
-The process has already been packed, so we can use one command to set up all these, and generate the verilog we need.
-{: .block-tip }

 ### Usage
 Inside the Docker container, we generate **verilog of the CGRA** using the following command.
 The `width` and `height` flag represent **the size of the array** we want to generate.
 Although the size might be flexible for different applications, it's still better to generate a larger array so that we can have more tiles to use.
 Note that every flag needs to be included in the command.